AgalmicVentures/Environment/README.md

 ### `colors.sh`
 Defines a variety of formatting specifications with [ANSI codes](https://en.wikipedia.org/wiki/ANSI_escape_code).

+### `git_author_files.sh`
+Returns a list of the files touched by the given author in the Git repository in the current working directory.

+### `git_file_authors.sh`
+Returns a summary of authors of a file in the Git repository in the current working directory.

+### `git_find_author.sh`
+Returns a list of currently existing files touched by the given author in the Git repository in the current working directory.
+Output sorted by the number of lines contributed in each file.a

-### `git`
+### `hg`
-Applies the same operation to all of the repositories in the current working directory.
-Especially usefu when you have a large number of projects.
+Applies the same operation to all of the Mercurial repositories in the current working directory.
+Especially useful when you have a large number of projects.